DANA | President | She, Her pronouns

 I joined the PFLAG Olympia board in December of 2010 and completed my final and third term in 2016.
 As of 2017, I currently serve as Social Media Manager, operating PFLAG Olympia’s Facebook page and adding occasional content to the website.
 I run a local digital marketing business, Fashionably Frank Marketing.

 My favorite thing about PFLAG is that it is very much a second family.
 While my actual family is great, I definitely couldn’t have accomplished anything without my great friends and mentors within PFLAG.
 It is an equally fantastic feeling to know you are doing good and serving your community.

-In memory of Steve Mast.
-PFLAG supporter, dad and board member 2014.
+PFLAG supporter, dad and board member – 2014.
 In 2015, PFLAG Olympia created an advocacy award in his honor.
-See more here.
+Learn more here.